-Data analysis: The number of patients exposed to atomoxetine annually between 2008-2014 will be estimated in each country and stratified by age.
-From this count of prevalent users, an incident cohort of atomoxetine users over the most recent 24-month period of data (1 July 2013 through 30 June 2015) will be created.
+Data analysis: The number of patients exposed to atomoxetine annually between 2012-2016 will be estimated in each country and stratified by age and formulation.
+Oral solution counts will only be available for 2015 and 2016, as the oral formulation was not marketed in Germany and Sweden until April and May 2015, respectively.
+From this count of prevalent users, an incident cohort of capsule atomoxetine users over the most recent 24-month period of data (01 July 2015 through 30 June 2017) will be created.
+The incident oral solution users will be followed over the most recent 18 month period of data (01 January 2016 through 30 June 2017).
 Among incident users, duration of exposure, medication possession ratio, and dose over the 24 months will be estimated.
 Monthly persistence (discontinuation and re-initiation) patterns will be estimated.
 Attention-deficit/hyperactivity disorder diagnoses, common comorbidities, and concomitant medications will be tabulated.

-Milestones: Data collection start 1 October 2015 and end on 31 January 2016; Final study report end of Q1 2016.
+Milestones: Data collection start 01 April 2017 and end on 31 January 2018; Final study report end of Q1 2018.

-5. Amendments and updates
+5. Amendments and Updates